ManasiPurkar/SS_Project_academia/README.md

   - Password : sadmin123

 - Once we use this credientials system will verify the credentials and then admin get loggedin and get the following option to choose
-- Admin can Do
+  **Admin can Do**
-1.Add Student
+  - 1.Add Student
-2.Add Faculty
+  - 2.Add Faculty
-3.View Student Details
+  - 3.View Student Details
-4.View Faculty Details
+  - 4.View Faculty Details
-7. Update Student Details
+  - 5. Update Student Details
-8. Update Faculty Details
+  - 6. Update Faculty Details
-9.Change password
+  - 7.Change password
-10.logout
+  - 8.logout

 - Once we use the credientials for the student(which is created by the admin )system will verify the credentials of the student and then student get loggedin and get the following option to choose
-- Student can Do
+  **Student can Do**
-1.View all courses
+- 1.View all courses
-2.Enroll the course
+- 2.Enroll the course
-3.Drop course
+- 3.Drop course
-4.View enrolled course details
+- 4.View enrolled course details
-5.Change passwprd
+- 5.Change passwprd
-6.logout
+- 6.logout

-- and similarly faculty can do
+  **faculty can do**
-1.View offered courses
+- 1.View offered courses
-2.Add course
+- 2.Add course
-3. Remove course
+- 3. Remove course
-4. Update course
+- 4. Update course
-5.change password
+- 5.change password
-6.logout
+- 6.logout